eclipse-archived/ceylon-lang.org/blog/2015-11-09-openshift.md

 Congratulations!

-Now you can also puglish your code online, at GitHub or elsewhere, and every time you push your modifications to the `openshift` remote, your application will be restarted with your changes.
+Now you can also publish your code online, at GitHub or elsewhere, and every time you push your modifications to the `openshift` remote, your application will be restarted with your changes.